codebam/Cozmo/README.md

 # Cozmo
-Cozmo is a Telegram bot coded in Python, and uses the awesome [python-telegram-bot](https://python-telegram-bot.org) library as a base.
+Cozmo is a Telegram bot coded in Python, and uses the awesome [python-telegram-bot](https://python-telegram-bot.org)
+([Source Code](https://https://github.com/python-telegram-bot/python-telegram-bot))library as a base.

 **Note**: Cozmo is still in development, and because of this, it may or may not contain bugs.
 We'll see.